AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Abstract

 \section{Abstract}

 As text-to-image (T2I) models advance and gain widespread adoption, their associated safety concerns are becoming increasingly critical.
 Malicious users exploit these models to generate Not-Safe-for-Work (NSFW) images using harmful or adversarial prompts, underscoring the need for effective safeguards to ensure the integrity and compliance of model outputs.
 However, existing detection methods often exhibit low accuracy and inefficiency.

-In this paper, we propose HiddenGuard, an interpretable defense framework leveraging the hidden states of T2I models to detect NSFW prompts.
-HiddenGuard extracts NSFW features from the hidden states of the model's text encoder, utilizing the separable nature of these features to detect NSFW prompts.
+In this paper, we propose AEIOU, a defense framework that is \underline{A}daptable, \underline{E}fficient, \underline{I}nterpretable, \underline{O}ptimizable, and \underline{U}nified against NSFW prompts in T2I models.
+AEIOU extracts NSFW features from the hidden states of the model's text encoder, utilizing the separable nature of these features to detect NSFW prompts.
 The detection process is efficient, requiring minimal inference time.
-HiddenGuard also offers real-time interpretation of results and supports optimization through data augmentation techniques.
-Our extensive experiments show that HiddenGuard significantly outperforms both commercial and open-source moderation tools, achieving over 95\% accuracy across all datasets and greatly improves computational efficiency.
+AEIOU also offers real-time interpretation of results and supports optimization through data augmentation techniques.
+The framework is versatile, accommodating various T2I architectures.
+Our extensive experiments show that AEIOU significantly outperforms both commercial and open-source moderation tools, achieving over 95\% accuracy across all datasets and improving efficiency by at least tenfold.
+It effectively counters adaptive attacks and excels in few-shot and multi-label scenarios.

+Disclaimer: This article includes potentially disturbing Not-Safe-for-Work (NSFW) text and images.
+All NSFW images are generated by artificial intelligence.
+We provide these examples to illustrate how harmful prompts can lead T2I models to generate NSFW content.
+We have masked and blurred these images, but reader discretion is advised.